vinarmani/bfp-encrypt/README.md

 `npm install bfp-encrypt`

 # Example Data / Message Send
 Below is an example of sending a text message from one address (sender WIF) to the P2PKH address associated with the recipient's public key.
+It uses the most recent UTXO in the sender's address and, if the UTXO amount is inadequate, will give an error saying the minimum satoshis necessary to send the data.
 ```javascript
 const BfpEncrypt = require('bfp-encrypt');